munjoonteo/mahjong/README.md

 # mahjong

-This repository is for a simple mahjong points tracker app for iOS and Android.
+A simple mahjong points tracker app for iOS and Android.
+Uses AsyncStorage to ensure games persist across sessions.

-Written in React Native
+Written in React Native.